 The BOAHR offers five fully funded scholarships (one per year) for candidates from ASEAN countries to study for the Master’s in International Human Rights Law at the University of Oxford.
-Scholarships are funded by the Brunsfield Foundation.
-The Scholarships cover tuition and college fees in full plus accommodation during the two compulsory summer residences and a generous maintenance grant of approximately £3200 per annum.
+The studentships are funded by the Brunsfield Foundation.
+The grants cover tuition and college fees in full plus accommodation during the two compulsory summer residences and a generous maintenance grant of approximately £3200 per annum.
 The application deadline is 23 January 2015.

-Study Subject(s): Scholarships are awarded for Master’s in International Human Rights Law.
+Study Subject(s): The studentships are awarded for Master’s in International Human Rights Law.

-Course Level: Scholarships are available for Masters Level of study.
+Course Level: The studentships are available for Masters Level of study.

 -Candidates must be nationals of, and ordinarily resident in, one of the countries listed in Section 8 of these notes, and should intend to return to that country upon completion of their studies.